wayuto/Alum/README.md

 # **The Gos Programming Language([中文版](README.zh.md))**

-Gos is a lightweight, efficient programming language featuring a hybrid execution model.
-It is implemented in **Rust** and designed to be both a compiled language for native performance and an interpreted language via a custom bytecode virtual machine (GVM).
+Gos is a lightweight, efficient programming language which is implemented in **Rust**

 ## **🚀 Installation**